Association of Student Affairs Professionals (ASAP)

 - A statement describing the unique niche/need the organization will fulfill that is not currently being addressed by an existing Steinhardt organization.

-- Submit the above information to the Steinhardt GSO Executive Board Office on the 3rd Floor of Pless Hall, 82 Washington Square East.
+- Submit the above information to the Steinhardt GSO Executive Board Office to email@example.com.

-Upon approval, Steinhardt GSO will instruct you, via email, on next steps.
+Upon approval, Steinhardt GSO will instruct you, via email, on the next steps.

-The GSO Treasurer will explain the procedure for requesting funds once your club is registered.
+The GSO Treasurer will share the procedure for requesting funds once your club is registered.
 Please note that clubs MUST attend monthly GSO Town Hall meetings in order to secure funding.

 Returning School Clubs